rsfutch77/everdell_ai/software_descriptions/game-mechanics-description.md

 3. Some edge cases in card interactions are not handled
 4. Limited support for expansions (base game only)
 5. Some heuristic assumptions are made in complex decision scenarios
+6. The AI can "cheat" by seeing opponent hands in the state representation
+7. Forest card effects are implemented as placeholders
+8. The AI uses fixed strategies for cards like Undertaker, Judge, and Crane rather than making optimal choices